 US Monitor Agent Scam Review: Get $10 To Receive Mail

-Lately I’ve reviewed a few mail decoy jobs that are legit.
+Lately, I’ve reviewed a few mail decoy jobs that are legit.
 One of the sites on the list is called US Monitor.
 US Monitor hires agents and pays them $10 a month to report when they receive mail.

-I decided to write this US Monitor Agent review because there’s a few readers asking if this is a scam or a legit way to make money.
-US Monitor seems to be completely legit, but does look like they have a long waiting list to be hired.
+I decided to write this US Monitor Agent review because a few readers are asking if this is a scam or a legit way to make money.
+US Monitor seems to be completely legit but does look like they have a long waiting list to be hired.
 You can still apply, but if they already have agents in your area, you might not get hired right away.

 US Monitor Agent Requirements & Application